wazuh/wazuh-chef/cookbooks/wazuh_elastic/README.md

 #### default.rb

-Declares all recipes in the cookbok and installs the whole Elastic Stack.
+Declares all recipes in the cookbook and installs the whole Elastic Stack.

 #### elasticsearch.rb

-Installs elasticsearch, depends on java.rb and repository, so jdk 8 and the elastic repository will be added.
+Installs Elasticsearch, depends on *java.rb* and repository, so JDK-8 and the Elastic repository will be added.
 The Wazuh template will be configured.
 The following attributes can be modified to customize your installation.

 * ```['wazuh-elastic']['elasticsearch_cluster_name'] = 'wazuh'```
 * ```['wazuh-elastic']['elasticsearch_node_name'] = 'elk.wazuh-test.com'```